sorellabs/boo/README.md

 Please refer to the `.hgsub` file in the root directory for the path and url for each dependency.

+To run the test suite:

+    $ cd tests
+    $ node suite.js

 [Claire]: https://github.com/killdream/Claire